Raqeeb27/ShadowCrypt/README.md

 <br>

-### Proactive ransomware defense and secure file hiding for Windows.
-Effortlessly protect, access, and recover sensitive files using encrypted mappings and smart shortcuts.
+### *Proactive ransomware defense and secure file hiding for Windows.
+Effortlessly protect, access, and recover sensitive files using encrypted mappings and smart shortcuts.*

 </div>

 <br>

-## Original Research
+## 🔬Original Research

 This project is based on the research paper: